DidYouRebootIT/Portfolio/README.md

 # DidYouRebootIT — IT Portfolio

-Aspiring IT professional with a background in technical support, team coordination, and hands-on troubleshooting.
+Aspiring IT professional with a background in technical support, team coordination and hands-on troubleshooting.
 I hold the Google IT Support and Google Cybersecurity certificates and am actively building practical experience through home labs and real-world problem documentation.

 This repository is a collection of projects and documented incidents, written the way they would be recorded in a professional environment.